-Annex II Instrument type 1 Instrument type 2 Instrument type 3 converts into 30 Write-down features No No No 31 If write-down, write-down trigger(s) N/A N/A N/A 32 If write-down, full or partial N/A N/A N/A 33 If write-down, permanent or temporary N/A N/A N/A If temporary write-down, description of write-up 34 mechanism N/A N/A N/A Position in subordination hierarchy in liquidation (specify instrument type immediately senior to Subordinate to AT1 35 instrument) instruments Subordinate to insolvency creditors Subordinate to insolvency creditors 36 Noncompliant transitioned features No No No 37 If yes, specify noncompliant features N/A N/A N/A
+Annex II Instrument type 1 Instrument type 2 Instrument type 3 31 If write-down, write-down trigger(s) N/A N/A N/A 32 If write-down, full or partial N/A N/A N/A 33 If write-down, permanent or temporary N/A N/A N/A 34 If temporary write-down, description of write-up mechanism N/A N/A N/A 35 Position in subordination hierarchy in liquidation (specify instrument type immediately senior to instrument) Subordinate to AT1 instruments Subordinate to insolvency creditors Subordinate to insolvency creditors 36 Noncompliant transitioned features No No No 37 If yes, specify noncompliant features N/A N/A N/A (1) Insert 'N/A' if the question is not applicable

-\Item 10 of instrument 1 relates to the GmbH shares of Volkswagen Bank GmbH.
+No. 7 and No. 10 of instrument 1 entails the GmbH shares of Volkswagen Bank GmbH.

-The own funds in accordance with Article 72 of the CRR and the capital ratios in accordance with Article 92 of the CRR as well as the capital buffers in accordance with section 10(c)ff. of the GERMAN BANKING ACT (Kreditwesengesetz - KWG) are composed of the following items:
+The own funds in accordance with Article 72 of the CRR and the capital ratios in accordance with Article 92 of the CRR as well as the capital buffers in accordance with section 10(c) et seq. of the GBA are composed of the following items:

-TABLE 4: TRANSITIONAL OWN FUNDS DISCLOSURE (IMPLEMENTING REGULATION 1423 ANNEX VI GROUP)
+TABLE 4: DISCLOSURE ON OWN FUNDS (IMPLEMENTING REGULATION 1423 ANNEX IV)